Rudolf Barwig (1903-1994),

 there are differing cultural concepts in this world,

 and that the European culture and European thinking differs far more

 and American thinking than my students had come to learn:

-High School, I am the sponsor of the
+High School, I was the sponsor of the

-where I expose my students to the customs of this foreign country
+where I exposed my students to the customs of this foreign country

 and this foreign culture.

-Once a year, I take my best German
+Once a year, I took my best German

 students on a trip to the town of